 This tutorial explains the basics of shading using an egg with a simple surface and background.
-It also shows the practical application of different types of pencil strokes and can be particularly helpful for beginner artists.
+It also shows a practical application of different types of pencil strokes and can be particularly helpful for beginner artists.

 For an explanation of the different types of strokes used in this tutorial see:

-Step 1 – Egg Shape Outline
+Step 1 – Outline the Shape of the Egg

-Step 2 – Determine the Light Sources
+Step 2 – Determine the Light & Dark Areas

-Step 4 – Cross Hatching
+Step 4 – Shade Each Surface Area

-Step 5 – Shaded Drawing
+Step 5 – Refine the Shading & Finish the Drawing

-For more on shading different kinds of shapes see:
+For more on shading simple objects see: